psu-epl/psu-epl.github.com/doc/equip/printer/UM3/Ulti3SOP.md

 11. If everything looks fine, click the "Send print to network" button once.
 Trust me, nothing will happen, but it will remember every single time you click that and you will have to cancel all the duplicates manually one at a time.
 12. Now, here is where things get tedious.
 Because we are using a nonstandard material, we have to do a material override before every single print.
 This is like three extra steps, because Ultimaker.
 13. First, go to the "monitor" tab.
 I'm writing this form memory, but it is the third tab (Prepare and preview being the first two).
 You will be shown a list of 3d printers.
 Each one will have a "manage printer" link.
 Clicking that link will open the printer management interface in the web browser.
 14. Once printer management is open, you should see that your print is there waiting to be printed.
 It will say "ACTION REQUIRED".
-CLick that, and confirm the manual override.
+Click that, and confirm the manual override.
 15. With any luck, at this point, the print will start.
 16. NOTE: You will need to clear the "have you removed the previous print?" dialog before every new print.
 That can only be done from the wheel AFAIK.